List of satanic ritual abuse allegations: United Kingdom

-There have been a number of cases in the United Kingdom in which SRA has been alleged.
-Some of these cases have garnered significant media attention, and they are listed below.
+There have been a number of cases in the United Kingdom in which satanic ritual abuse has been alleged.
+Some of these cases have garnered significant media attention and are listed below.

-The National Society for the Prevention of Cruelty to Children documented allegations of ritual abuse in 1990, with the publication of survey findings that, of 66 child protection teams in England, Wales and Northern Ireland, 14 teams had received reports of ritual abuse from children and seven of them were working directly with children who had been ritually abused, sometimes in groups of 20.
-An investigation into SRA allegations by the British government produced over two hundred reports, of which only three were substantiated and proved to be examples of pseudosatanic, in which sexual abuse was the actual motivation and the rituals were incidental.
+The National Society for the Prevention of Cruelty to Children documented allegations of ritual abuse in 1990, with the publication of survey findings that, of 66 child protection teams in England, Wales, and Northern Ireland, 14 teams had received reports of ritual abuse from children, and seven of them were working directly with children who had been ritually abused, sometimes in groups of 20.
+An investigation into satanic ritual abuse allegations by the British government produced over two hundred reports, of which only three were substantiated and proved to be examples of pseudosatanism, in which sexual abuse was the actual motivation and the rituals were incidental.